mDuo13/xrpl-dev-portal/content/infrastructure/rippled/configure-peering/manually-connect-to-a-specific-peer.md

 ---
 # Manually Connect to a Specific Peer

-Use these steps to manually connect your server to a specific [peer](peer-protocol.html) in the XRP Ledger network.
+Use these steps to manually connect your server to a specific [peer](../../../concepts/networks-and-servers/peer-protocol.md) in the XRP Ledger network.

-**Tip:** If you want to make sure your server automatically connects to this server on startup and remains connected later, you may want to configure a [peer reservation](use-a-peer-reservation.html) for that peer.
+**Tip:** If you want to make sure your server automatically connects to this server on startup and remains connected later, you may want to configure a [peer reservation](use-a-peer-reservation.md) for that peer.

 ## Prerequisites

 - You must know the IP address of the peer you want to connect to.
-- You must know what port the peer you want to connect to uses for the XRP Ledger [peer protocol](peer-protocol.html).
+- You must know what port the peer you want to connect to uses for the XRP Ledger [peer protocol](../../../concepts/networks-and-servers/peer-protocol.md).
 The default config file uses port 51235.
 - You must have a network connection from your server to the peer.
-For example, the peer server must [forward the appropriate port through its firewall](forward-ports-for-peering.html).
+For example, the peer server must [forward the appropriate port through its firewall](forward-ports-for-peering.md).
 - The peer server must have available peer slots.
-If the peer is already at its maximum number of peers, you can ask the peer server's operator to add a [peer reservation](use-a-peer-reservation.html) for your server.
+If the peer is already at its maximum number of peers, you can ask the peer server's operator to add a [peer reservation](use-a-peer-reservation.md) for your server.

 ## Steps

-To connect, use the [connect method][].
+To connect, use the [connect method](../../../references/http-websocket-apis/admin-api-methods/peer-management-methods/connect.md).
 For example:

 <!-- MULTICODE_BLOCK_START -->